plone/documentation/index.rst

 Plone - The Open Source CMS
 ============================

-This document is a community maintained manual for `Plone <http://plone.org>`_ content management system.
+This document is a community maintained manual for the `Plone <http://plone.org>`_ content management system.

 The target audience of the documentation includes